Golden age of American animation

-The golden age of American animation was a period that began with the popularization of sound synchronized cartoons in 1928, and gradually ended throughout the 1960s when theatrical animated cartoon film shorts started to lose popularity to the newer medium of television.
-Animated media from after the golden age, especially on television, were produced on cheaper budgets and with more limited techniques between the late 1950s and the mid-1980s.
+The golden age of American animation was a period that began with the popularization of sound synchronized cartoons in 1928 starting with Steamboat Willie, and gradually ended throughout the 1960s when theatrical animated cartoon film shorts lost ground to the newer medium of television.
+Animated media from after the golden age, especially on television, were produced on cheaper budgets and with more limited techniques starting in the late 1950s.

-Multiple highly-popular animated cartoon characters emerged from this period, including:
+Multiple highly popular animated cartoon characters emerged from this period, including: